etakgoz/dynamic-ads/README.md

-Dyanmically ads Google ads and Investing Channel ads to a page.
+Dynamically adds Google and Investing Channel ads to a sample page.